mattermost/docs/source/process/security-release.md

       - For Yunohost, open a new pull request to update the version.
 See [example](https://github.com/kemenaran/mattermost_ynh/pull/11).
       - For OpenShift, open a new pull request to update the version.
 See [example](https://github.com/goern/mattermost-openshift/pull/13).
     - Update Security Research Hall of Fame on the [Responsible Disclosure Policy](https://about.mattermost.com/report-security-issue/) page
-    - Post [Mattermost Security Updates](https://about.mattermost.com/security-updates/) 10 working days after the dot release has shipped
+    - Post [Mattermost Security Updates](https://about.mattermost.com/security-updates/) 30 days after the dot release has shipped
       - Update Security Issues spreadsheet with issue number from posted update (e.g. v3.2.0.1)
 3. Marketing:
     - Prepare [blog post](https://about.mattermost.com/releases/mattermost-4-10/) for mattermost.com, MailChimp email blast, and [Twitter announcement](https://twitter.com/mattermosthq/status/827193482578112512), and send to marketing lead for review.
 Once reviewed, schedule for 08:00 PST on the day after dot release